Lots of pictures again. My car must be one of the most documented elans around 8-)

 and put them somewhere safe.

-or order a new set 8-) I don't think you're really meant to get them off without
+your time or order a new set 8-) I don't think you're really meant to get them off without damage, but

 it is possible.